psewdon1m/ComfyUI_Docker_Launcher/README.md

 ## Features

-### ✅ Automated Docker Image Creation
+### ✅ Isolated Docker Image Creation
 - Creates an independent Docker image for each new instance, ensuring isolated and customizable environments.

 ### ✅ Automated Setup for Dependencies
-- The installation process covers **Docker, WSL, Ubuntu, and NVIDIA Toolkit** (if applicable), making it easier for users on a clean system.
+- The installation process covers **WSL, Ubuntu, and NVIDIA Toolkit** (if applicable), making it easier for users on a clean system.

 ### ✅ Simplified Launch Process
 - A launcher script and compiled executable streamline the process of starting and stopping the **Docker container**, logging output, and even opening your default web browser when the service is ready.